Last updated on February 11th, 2026 at 01:34 pm

 Author Qualifications

-This guide was written by Jeff Downing of Downing Designs, a professional design-build-install studio that has installed millions of dollars of custom Glass surfaces.
-He has an intimate understanding of glass countertop fabrication.
+This guide was written by Jeff Downing of Downing Designs, a professional design studio that has installed millions of dollars of custom Glass surfaces.
+He has an intimate understanding of glass countertop fabrication and is indeed very passionate about his craft.

 Downing Designs has a truly unique approach where human interaction and creative insight are fluidly aligned to imagine a brighter future for your space.
 Great things happen (e g.
 Prototypes) when we cross-pollinate our ideas with others.
 The result is a functional piece of glass art that has an emotional connection with their clients.